(This article previously appeared in the August/September 2019 issue of Fly Fisherman)

 Despite their aggressive feeding behavior, tunny are selective eaters and many unique patterns have emerged over the years to replicate the small baitfish they devour.
 Important common features with most successful albie flies are slim profile, a mix of pearl and silver flash material, and a silhouette appearance that’s opaque in front and translucent in back when viewed from below – silversides, anchovies and sand eels all appear this way.
 Although they have exceptional vision, albacore spend the majority of their lives in oceanic blue water and likely only perceive color in the blue-green spectrum (the rest appearing as shades of gray).
 Not surprisingly, blue, green, pink, and white are proven colors, and flies that the fish can see – but not too well – are winners.
 Synthetics and patterns tied sparsely with natural materials achieve this ghost-like appearance.
 Epoxy, silicone or resin minnows (Bob Popovics), sparse Deceivers, Mushmouths, and Bunny flies in lengths that match the prevalent bait are effective.
 Circle hooks offer no advantage when fly fishing and they can lead to missed strikes.
 Instead, I recommend wide-gap, chemically-sharpened J-hooks, such as Gamakatsu’s SC-15 in sizes 1 and 1/0, and Daiichi 2546 saltwater hooks in sizes 2 and 1 for albacore.
 They set easily in hard, bony mouths, rarely come loose, and extraction is quick and easy to support a healthy release.

 Eight- and nine-weight tackle is perfect, and a seven-weight will handle fish under five pounds.
 When the action is on the surface, intermediate lines keep the fly high in the water column and they’re easy to pick-up for recasting, two important advantages when sight-casting to surfacing fish.
 But when the fish are staying deep, fast sinking lines and sink-tips get your fly down five or six feet in the water column and yield more hook-ups.
 Recently, I’ve explored surface flies and floating lines for the adrenaline rush this approach might provide.
 Though not as explosive as I had imagined, it’s an exciting and unique experience – the fish rise suddenly and “snatch” the fly off the surface with mercurial quickness, leaving little evidence of a strike.
-Focused visual tracking of the fly and oddly – a trout set is in order to seal the hook-up . . . much like Atlantic salmon fishing with a dry.
-A white Gurgler (Jack Gartside), loaded with pearl flash in the tail that’s traced along the surface with a slow, steady two-hand retrieve will raise fish from the depths.
+Focused visual tracking of the fly and – oddly – a trout set is in order to seal the hook-up . . . much like Atlantic salmon fishing with a Bomber.
+A white Gurgler (Jack Gartside), loaded with pearl flash in the tail that’s traced along the surface with a slow, steady two-hand retrieve that creates a distinct V-wake will raise fish from the depths.
 Fishing the surface is not the most effective method, but it’s an interesting departure for those with a few albies under their belt.

 Reels should be sturdy and have smooth drags that withstand repeated powerful runs.
 A wide arbor preserves the spool’s diameter with long-running albies, which provides two benefits – the large diameter of reserve backing ensures smooth, consistent drag after a long run, and it amplifies retrieval rate when reeling in those long runs.
 200 yards of 20-pound Dacron or 30-pound gel-spun braid is adequate.